WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 has to sign a claim that version five is in the trust chain of version two, when it got signed by a key of version two.
 But this would violate the lifespan of the key from version two since it got rotated when creating version three.
-And it's also not good practice to not rotate the key that is allowing to update a DID document.
+And it's also not good practice to not rotate the key that is allowed to update a DID document.

 ## Outlook / Future Research

-In this paper we DID a high level comparison of the did:webs and did:webplus method and compared it to what we think would be possible to achieve with augmented did:webs alone.
-We did deliberately not do a deep comparison of e.g. performance KPIs of the involved algorithms, neither is this a solid security analysis of any of the mentioned methods.
+In this paper we did a high level comparison of the `did:webs` and `did:webplus` methods and compared them to what we think would be possible to achieve with augmented `did:web` alone.
+We deliberately did not do a deep comparison of e.g. performance KPIs of the involved algorithms, neither is this a solid security analysis of any of the mentioned methods.
 Such a more thorough analysis of the methods is left for future research.